storme-dev/frontend-lab/materials/react/init.md

 Here there's a presentation about [SPA, basic React things](https://drive.google.com/file/d/1UaNvPMyGPhCgi4rB8ht7jzzlkatqV73p/view) Read It!

 💡 Tip: read articles about organizing directory structure of React projects and decide how it will looks.

+P.S.
+Use this project for all the next tasks.